py-lama/loglama/README.md

 - **WebLama**: Track web requests and user interactions with context-aware logging
 - **APILama**: Log API calls and responses with structured data for debugging
-- **PyBox**: Track file operations and system events with detailed context
+- **BEXY**: Track file operations and system events with detailed context
 - **PyLLM**: Monitor LLM interactions and performance metrics

 ## Example Application